locize/blog/source/_posts/what-is-i18n.md

 <div style="border-left: 0.5px solid orange;padding: 0.5rem 2rem">
 <h3 style="color:orange;">Find your way of i18n</h3>
 This guide of <a href="/javascript-localization.html" title="javascript localization">JavaScript localization</a> helps you find the right solution for your software-localization need with JavaScript.
-In this guide you will find also more information about how to manage locale at React-, Vue- or Angular application or more supported frameworks e.g. Flutter, Rails and more.
+In this guide, you'll also find details on managing locales in applications using React, Vue, Angular, and other supported frameworks like Flutter and Rails, among others.
 </div>

 ### How to measure the success <a name="measure"></a>

-You may ask yourself how you can track the progress of your project regarding internationalization.
-How many translations are left to be done?
-Is the localized-content also be used from website-visitors?
-Is your code on good quality or not?
+You might be wondering how to monitor your project's internationalization progress.
+Questions may arise: How many translations remain incomplete?
+Are visitors accessing localized content on the website?
+Is the code meeting quality standards?

 ![locize](locize-dashboard.png)

 The integration of locize brings you the extra level of tracking and support.
-By accessing very important data of the project through the locize dashboard, this saves you endless time spent on localization.
+Accessing crucial project data through the locize dashboard saves you countless hours otherwise spent on localization tasks.

 locize help to measure the progress:
 - Allows for continuous localization
 - Reporting on progress
 - Reporting on usage
 - Keep track of new translations
-- Find out translated, fuzzy, warnings or untranslated keys
+- Discover translated, fuzzy, warning, or untranslated keys.
 - Obtains your missing keys and sends them directly to the project
 - Track user metrics on individual level (e.g. words)
 - Review workflow when user changes language data as well as history of it